Kentucky bomb threat suspect wrote 'hope I don't get caught with my device', police say

 "Nitroglycerin is hard as h--- to get my hands on, but not when you know the right people,” read one post on Sunday afternoon, officials said.

-He allegedly with: "Got to make this long drive back to Ohio it's about A5 hour trip hope I don't get caught with my device."
+He allegedly wrote: "Got to make this long drive back to Ohio it's about A5 hour trip hope I don't get caught with my device."

 Summers is currently in custody at Boone County jail awaiting trial.
 He was taken into custody Sunday without incident, police said, and was charged with terroristic threatening in the third degree.